SionBayliss/PIRATE/README.md

 A number of support scripts have been supplied to subset, rename and convert the outputs of PIRATE into other common formats.
 Support scripts can be found in the tools directory.

 #### Subset Outputs
 Subsample PIRATE.gene_families.ordered.tsv file and rename loci in output.
 Allows for recalculation of number of genomes gene_families are present in PIRATE.gene_families.ordered.tsv using only a subset of samples (NOTE: currently this will not recalculate the number of duplications/fission-fusion genes).
 Also, by default, PIRATE will rename locus tags to a standardised scheme in order to make ensure inputs are comparable and unique.
-This script allows for renaming of locus tags with additional fields from the original files or with original locus_tag info (prev_locus in modified_gffs directory).
+This script allows for renaming of locus tags with additional fields from the original files or with original locus_tag/ID info (prev_locus/prev_ID tags in gffs created by PIRATE present in the modified_gffs in the output directory).
 ```
 # subsample output using list of samples (one per line)
 subsample_outputs.pl -i /path/to/PIRATE.gene_families.tsv -g /path/to/PIRATE/modified_gffs/  -o /path/to/output_file.tsv